outsidedav/swift/getting_started/sdks.md

 # Available SDK services
 {: #sdks}

-{{site.data.keyword.cloud_notm}} provides the following services as consumable SDKs, that enable you to quickly and easily leverage {{site.data.keyword.cloud}} services within your own applications.
+{{site.data.keyword.cloud_notm}} provides the following services as consumable SDKs, which can be used to quickly and easily leverage {{site.data.keyword.cloud}} services within your own applications.

 ## Available SDKs
 {: #available_sdks}